Two Dead, Hundreds Injured As Riots Sweep New Caledonia - UrduPoint

 Hundreds of people including "around 100" police and gendarmes have been injured in the unrest, French Interior Minister Gerald Darmanin said in Paris.

-One person had been shot dead overnight but authorities were yet to establish the circumstances that led to the incident, Darmanin said, adding that dozens of homes and businesses had been torched.
+One person had been shot dead overnight but authorities were yet to establish what had led to the incident, Darmanin said, adding that dozens of homes and businesses had been torched.

 The office of the High Commissioner, France's top representative in New Caledonia, later Wednesday reported a second death in the riots, without giving any details of the circumstances.